-Excluded from the table is our liability recorded for uncertain tax positions of \$0.5 million, excluding interest and penalties, at December 31, 2011.
+- Excluded from the table is our liability recorded for uncertain tax positions of \$0.5 million, excluding interest and penalties, at December 31, 2011. - Operating leases for data centers represent our principal commitment for co-location facilities for data center capacity.